Tu7uru/Files-And-Databases---ICU-on-Call/README.md

 ## Files and Folders

 - cs360.sql is the initialization of the database for testing
-- Within the Project folder:
+- Within the `/Project` folder:
-  - There is the main code under the `java` folder to handle the communication between the interface and the database along with all the required functionalities
+  - There is the main code under the `../java` folder to handle the communication between the interface and the database along with all the required functionalities
-  - There is the webapp folder that contains all the files required to have a functional user interface
+  - There is the `../webapp` folder that contains all the files required to have a functional user interface